Anzzhhela98/Anzzhhela98/README.md

 </h1>

 <h3 align='center'>
-  A student from Sofia, Bulgaria.
+  A student from Sofia, Bulgaria and High School JavaScript Teacher at @SoftUniSvetlina
 </h3>

 ## 🛠 &nbsp;Tech Stack: